FDA Funded Grants and Contracts Related to Antimicrobial Use and Resistance in Animals

 - Additional project details are available through NIH Reporter

-Since 2016, CVM has funded two $300,000 grants for antimicrobial use and resistance data collection in food-producing animals.
-These efforts are intended to provide part of the baseline information on antimicrobial use practices in the four major food-producing animal species (cattle, swine, chickens, and turkeys), a critical element in measuring the overall impact of the agency’s judicious use strategy.
-We also expect the data collection efforts to provide important information on methodologies to help optimize long-term strategies for collecting and reporting such data.
-These projects may be funded through 2021.
+Since 2016, CVM previously funded two $300,000 cooperative agreements for antimicrobial use and resistance data collection in food-producing animals.
+These efforts provided part of the baseline information on antimicrobial use practices in the four major food-producing animal species (cattle, swine, chickens, and turkeys), a critical element in measuring the overall impact of the agency’s judicious use strategy.
+The data collection efforts provided important information on methodologies to help optimize long-term strategies for collecting and reporting such data.

 - Project Title: Characterization of Antimicrobial Use in Beef Feedlots and Dairies